Harmonic mappings between singular metric spaces: Introduction

 There are two general approaches for the existence of harmonic mappings: the first one relies on the uniform convexity of the distance function in NPC spaces (see e.g.~\cite{ks93,g98,ef01,f05}), while the second one relies on the theory of (metric space valued) Sobolev mappings, in particular, the theory of trace, lower semicontinuity of the enery functional with respect to the $L^2$-convergence and the (various versions of) Rellich compactness theorem (see e.g.~\cite{lw16,gw17}).
 In the first approach, a crucial fact one needed is the so-called subpartition lemma, which essentially says that the integral averages one uses to approximate the Sobolev energy satisfy certain monotonicity with respect to the size of the ball on which the average is taken.
 The advantage of this approach is that we can solve the Dirichlet problem of Korevaar and Schoen for fairly general open subset of the metric measure space $X$; see for instance~\cite{f05}.
 In the second approach, the domain $\Omega\subset X$ has to be sufficiently nice so that both the theory of trace and certain version of Rellich compactness theorem holds.
 The advantage of the second approach is that the target metric space $Y$ does not need to NPC, and indeed, can be fairly general, which includes in particular all proper metric spaces, all dual Banach spaces and NPC spaces; see~\cite{gw17}.
 Of course, one cannot expect uniqueness in such a great generality.

-Our first main result of this paper concerns the existence and uniqueness of harmonic mappings into singular metric spaces.
+Our first main result of this paper concerns the existence of harmonic mappings into singular metric spaces.
 Note that both our source domain and the target metric space are fairly general.